 Byrne wants to teach and conjecture, discussing music’s connection to human origins, its history, its evolution, its strengths and its weaknesses.
 Each chapter, Byrne tells us, “focuses on a distinct aspect of music and its context. . .
 The chapters are not chronological or sequential.”
-While Byrne suggests “there’s a flow to it,” there’s a lot of loosely related material here, and the book flows
+While Byrne suggests “there’s a flow to it,” there’s a lot of loosely related material here, and the book flows … but slowly.

 Of 10 chapters, by far the most interesting are those on the subject Byrne knows best of all: Talking Heads and the music he had a hand in making.
 The innovative and influential Heads came up playing pin-pointed, guitar-driven rock behind a strangely charismatic frontman.
 In time, the band started to work with more explicitly funky or pop structures, landing hit singles and popular music videos on MTV before officially breaking up in 1991.
 (Byrne still makes music at a steady rate.
 He released an album with St. Vincent earlier this year.)

 Byrne describes the origin and development of Talking Heads sound, designed in a calculated manner to set the band apart from previous modes of expression: “The range of pre-existing performative models from which to draw on was overwhelming – and artistically invalid. . . because those tropes were already taken.
 So the only sensible course was . . . to strip everything back . . . we took reductionism pretty damn far.”
 In a rock world built on the idea of being a rebel or outcast, Byrne, “thought the most subversive thing was to look totally normal.”